 It’s fair to say the finished article wasn’t ready after the first draft.
 We had to push back the original release date (to the disappointment of the rest of the team), simply because all the pieces didn’t quite slot together.

-But, when we did get this out to the team, what was the reaction?
+But what was the reaction when we did get this out to the team?

 As you could probably expect, there was plenty of buzz and excitement around the work-life balance section (self-regulated annual leave and ultimate flexibility).